 It is important that you do not heat the butters and oil more than necessary, or it will kill the goodness that is inside.
 Shea, cocoa and coconut have healing properties that become ineffective if you heat them too much.
 Just keep them in the double boiler until they melt- no longer.
 I also recommend storing the lotion in a glass container.
 Many of our plastic drinking bottles are BPA free, but not all of our skincare containers are.

 The coconut oil in this lotion tends to be greasy, so I recommend using the lotion immediately after you’ve stepped out of the shower, before you dry off.
 A little bit goes a long way, and everyone’s skin will absorb it differently.
 And please- do step out of the shower before applying!
-I don’t want anyone to suffer a painful fate… After applying to wet skin, let yourself air dry, or blot dry with a towel.
+The shower floor can get super slippery when coconut oil hits it.
+After applying to wet skin, let yourself air dry, or blot dry with a towel.
 To avoid oil stains on clothing, allow the lotion to dry completely before dressing.

 Commercial lotions may absorb quickly and completely, leave you with a faux tan, and smell like springtime in a jar, but at what cost?
 These attributes may make them a joy to use, but these benefits are possible because of harsh chemicals.
 Over time these foreign toxins can break down our cells, causing illness, allergic reactions and even disease.
 Lotions made of natural ingredients may feel a bit different than commercial lotions, but that is because they are a far cry from lotions that are packed with chemicals.
 Using healthy products may take some getting used to, but your body will thank you for it in the long run.
 Just remember, what we put onto our skin quickly finds it’s way into all of our bodies’ systems.
 Read the ingredients on your skincare products.
 Do you recognize half of them?
 Any of them?
 And most of all, would you be okay with eating them?
 The fact is, whether you put them in your mouth or on your skin, these ingredients will become a part of you and either hurt or heal you.